tldr-pages/tldr/pages/common/git-delete-squashed-branches.md

 `git delete-squashed-branches`

-- Delete all branches that were "squash-merged" into the main branch:
+- Delete all branches that were "squash-merged" into a specific branch:

 `git delete-squashed-branches {{branch_name}}`